 ExxonMobil Wins 3 Blocks Off Argentina

-U.S. oil major Exxon Mobil Corp said that its unit and an affiliate of Qatar Petroleum had won three exploration blocks offshore Argentina.
+U.S. oil major Exxon Mobil (XOM) Corp said that its unit and an affiliate of Qatar Petroleum had won three exploration blocks offshore Argentina.

 ExxonMobil has increased holdings in Argentina after its subsidiary ExxonMobil Argentina Offshore Investments B.V. and an affiliate of Qatar Petroleum won three exploration blocks during Argentina’s first offshore bid round.